jiaomeizhou/tornado-detection/README.md

-# tornardo-detection
+# tornado-detection
-Adopt CNNs on the tornado detection task by using Tornet dataset
+Adopt CNNs on the tornado detection task by using the Tornet dataset

 ## Dataset
 TorNet: the TorNet dataset as described in the paper [*A Benchmark Dataset for Tornado Detection and Prediction using Full-Resolution Polarimetric Weather Radar Data*](https://arxiv.org/abs/2401.16437)